How to manage your social media as a team while working remotely

 Another recommendation would be to create a separate channel for light-hearted entertainment.
 We have a channel on Google Hangouts where we share memes, comics, and other entertaining posts.
 It’s just one of the ways that you can try to ease the tension and feel better temporarily.

 Finally, you could have an active video or voice call for the entirety of the day.
 That way, anyone who wants to chat can join in, if only for a few minutes.
 You won’t have to create a room every time, it’ll always be available to whoever has the time or need to socialize.
 If you’re using Google Meet, schedule a call like you would for a company-wide meeting.
 All anyone has to do is just click on the link to join.
+Additionally, it’s important to ensure that your team regularly generates and reviews their pay stubs to keep track of hours worked and payments received, which can help maintain transparency during remote work.

 Working remotely doesn’t have to be detrimental